-I want to create space for the “immeasurable” and “incalculable riches” of grace that are mine in Christ Jesus (Ephesians 1:7, 3:8)
+I want to create space for the immeasurable and incalculable riches of grace that are mine in Christ Jesus (Ephesians 1:7, 3:8)

-In what ways can I welcome Jesus into the small spaces of my day?
+What ways can I welcome Jesus into the small spaces of my day?
 Perhaps I can simply close my eyes in front of my coffee and lift up a humble prayer of need.
-I could incline my heart to worship by playing a Pandora hymns station while I load the dishwasher.
+I could incline my heart to worship by playing a hymns playlist while I load the dishwasher.
 I could seize the moment of boredom my children are experiencing and engage them with a Bible story or an attempt at Scripture memory.
 I could write down an encouraging word for a friend and send an unexpected note.
 I could bless a neighbor or church member with a meal or baked treat.

 “For you were once darkness, but now you are light in the Lord.
 Walk as children of light— for the fruit of the light results in all goodness, righteousness, and truth— discerning what is pleasing to the Lord.”Ephesians 5:8-10

 Did you catch that promise of overflow again?
 The fruit of light results in “all goodness, righteousness, and truth.”
 How much goodness can we expect to result from pursuing Christ?
 All of it.
 All the goodness we can conceive of, gushing out of us, as the Holy Spirit fills us continually.
 The ridiculousness of that truth blows me away!